epics-docs/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 Maximize Severity Attribute
 ---------------------------

-The Maximize Severity attribute is one of NMS (Non-Maximize Severity), MS (Maximize Severity), MSS (Maximize Status and Severity) or MSI
+The Maximize Severity attribute is one of the following :

+  - NMS (Non-Maximize Severity)
+  - MS (Maximize Severity)
+  - MSS (Maximize Status and Severity)
-(Maximize Severity if Invalid).
+  - MSI (Maximize Severity if Invalid)

 It determines whether alarm severity is propagated across links.
 If the attribute is MSI only a severity of INVALID_ALARM is propagated; settings of MS or MSS propagate all alarms that are more severe than the record's current severity.
 For input links